rhogotargaryen/rhogotargaryen.github.io/_posts/2019-01-06-fetch_http_then_confusion_like_async_functioins_better.markdown

      // do stuff //
 }

-Boom we just declared our async function.
+Boom, we just declared our async function.
 Now we have the ability to use an awesome feature of async funtions, the power to "await".
 The MDN explains await as an "expression that pauses the execution of the async function and waits for the passed Promise's resolution, and then resumes the async function's execution and returns the resolved value."

 Basically when we preface another async function with "await" code will not parse until a promise has been returned by the nested async function.
 This may make more sense using an example and comparing to the .then/.catch methods.